 It’s not unusual for couples with busy lives to drift apart emotionally and sexually, but the good news is you can rediscover intimacy again.
 It is also important to note that while fulfilling lovemaking is an important element of a deep and lasting relationship, it’s not the only definition of intimacy.

 Intimacy is really about a sense of familiarity and closeness honored through sexual and non-sexual displays of affection.
-A tender touch, a hug, a kiss.
+Intellectual Intimacy A tender touch, a hug, a kiss.
 Minutes spent between the sheets.
 Hours spent between the sheets.
 An arm slipped around the waist.
 Handholding.
-Intimacy can be a subjective topic, and it’s this misunderstanding that can lead to couples not being on the same page.
+Being intimate can be a subjective topic, and it’s this misunderstanding that can lead to couples not being on the same page.

 And it is normal to feel a sense of disappointment when our desire for sexual intimacy doesn’t match our partner’s or vice versa.
 It’s easier to assume the worst.